 Older workers are a sought-after resource by many employers.
 And, research indicates many employees would like to work well into their 60s and beyond.
 It is important that employers understand the motivations and circumstances employees have for retiring.
 If they don’t, they will be vulnerable to workforce issues associated with employees who delay retirement even though they have lower engagement and productivity.
 Employers need to determine the best ways to effectively draw on the expertise of older workers, while carefully managing retirement strategies.

-Here are Lanier Upshaw we understand your people are your most valuable asset.
+Here at Lanier Upshaw we understand your people are your most valuable asset.
 Companies today need a partner that can help them navigate the changing landscape of human resources and employee benefits.
 Contact us here for more information about our innovative approaches to control costs and leverage your benefit plans.